Imaging for Osteoarthritis: An Overview

 • One or two oblique (45-degree) views

 In order to detect early cartilage wear, HSS uses special X-ray views in place of or in addition to these standard views.
-These specialized views are designed to increase the sensitivity of the conventional radiographic study.
+These specialized views are designed to increase the sensitivity of a conventional radiographic study.

 What kinds of specialized imaging can help diagnose osteoarthritis?